knickels/Player-Stage-Manual/CONTROLLERS.md

 Once we have established a PlayerClient we should connect our code to the device proxies so that we can exchange information with them.
 Which proxies you can connect your code to is dependent on what you have put in your configuration file.
 For instance if your configuration file says your robot is connected to a laser but not a camera you can connect to the laser device but not the camera, even if the robot (or robot simulation) has a camera on it.

 Proxies take the name of the interface which the drivers use to talk to Player.
-Let's take part of the Bigbob example configuration file from Section \ref{sec_ConfigurationFile_FinishingCFG}:
+Let's take part of the Bigbob example configuration file from [Here](#sec_ConfigurationFile_FinishingCFG):
 ```
 driver
 (